John LaMountain

 John LaMountain (1830 Wayne County, New York - February 14, 1870 South Bend, Indiana) was a ballooning pioneer.
 He was privately contracted as an aerial observer by General Butler at Fort Monroe during the American Civil War and is accredited with having made the first report of useful intelligence on enemy activity.
 Afterwards he worked a short assignment with the Union Army Balloon Corps.

 Early life and ballooning

-He had but little education, and on the early death of his father he became the sole support of his mother.
+LaMountain had little education, and on the early death of his father he became the sole support of his mother.
 When a young man he was successful in making several minor ascensions.
 Known more for his overbearingly contentious mannerisms, and a propensity to ride the coat tails of more successful balloonists, LaMountain was not considered relevant to the science of ballooning.